-The Newly Renovated Plymouth Hotel: A Miami Beach Oasis
+The Newly Revamped Plymouth Hotel: A Miami Beach Oasis

 Once an art deco icon in the 1940’s, The Plymouth Hotel recently underwent a major renovation and is now one of Miami Beach’s most desirable destinations.

 The intimate boutique property on Collins Park is near all the glittery South Beach draws, but offers a different Miami experience.
 Expect more of a chill, low-key vibe than most area hotels (no wild pool parties here).
 It’s one of Foodgōd’s secret spots to go off the grid and shut it down.
 Plus, there’s awesome sushi and fried chicken.

 Vibe: Hip and luxurious, yet under-the-radar.
 The four-story hideaway was custom designed by NY-based designer Fernando Santangelo (of LA’s Chateau Marmont fame) to be “definitely tropical, but more South of France than South Florida.”